atsign-foundation/at_pico_w/README.md

 <image src="https://i.imgur.com/3FJg4Lc.png" />

-8. Now we have to put our keys in the Pico W, it's time to run `test_3_pkam_authenticate.py`.
+7. Now let's initialize our keys in the Pico W by running `test_3_initializing_keys.py`.
+This decrypts the encryption keys and converts them to their n, e, p, d, q parameters which can be understood by the RSA library.

+8. Now we can test PKAM authenticating by running `test_4_pkam_authenticate.py`.
+PKAM authenticating is essentially authenticating ourselves to the server so we can run commands like updating, deleting, and seeing values.

 Output should be similar to: